Leadership and Board

 In 2008 Antinoro joined the board of directors of Dick Clark Productions.
 As a board member, Antinoro is actively involved in the creative development of all new projects and shows and innovatively works to merge the two organizations.
 Under Antinoro’s leadership, Six Flags has introduced live in-park shows such as Rewind, Backtrax and Best of Bloopers that creatively utilize the Dick Clark library to enhance the Six Flags guest experience.

-Nikki has extensive sales, marketing and business development experience in the family entertainment industry.
-Prior to joining Great Wolf Resorts, she was the Vice President of Marketing for Six Flags, Inc. overseeing the company’s marketing plans including advertising, promotions, creative, media and new product launches for 20 parks throughout North America.
+Nikki was also previously the Vice President of Marketing for Six Flags, Inc. overseeing the company’s marketing plans including advertising, promotions, creative, media and new product launches for 20 parks throughout North America.
 She was also the Director of Marketing for Six Flags Great Adventure, Wild Safari and Hurricane Harbor Water Park in Jackson, NJ and successfully launched the world’s tallest and fastest roller coaster during her tenure.
 Before Six Flags, she held a variety of marketing and sales positions at the Core States Center (now the Wells Fargo Center) in Philadelphia and Madison Square Garden in NYC.

 Partner, Latham & Watkins, LLP